strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ### Create a new version of the documentation

-To create a new version of your documentation, update the `version` key
+To create a new version of your documentation, update the `version` key as follows:

 ```js title="config/plugin.js"